 Since an HMI is an autonomous vehicle’s brain responsible for communication and building trust and safety, interfaces and interaction scenarios should be explicit.
 Today, the lack of understanding between people and cars can be annoying.
 But in self-driving vehicles, miscommunication can be disastrous.

-The interconnection of HMI and automated driving
+The interconnection of human machine interface design and automated driving

 Source: HARMAN International – Autonomous driving demands a paradigm shift in HMI development